PelionIoT/manifest-pelion-edge/README.md

 1. [Initialize the manifest tool](https://github.com/ARMmbed/manifest-tool/blob/master/README.md#quick-start) to create `update_default_resources.c`.
 This authorizes firmware updates to the device.

-Note: To unlock the rich node features, such as gateway logs and the gateway terminal in the Pelion web Portal, you will have to do the following -
+Note: To unlock the rich node features, such as gateway logs and the gateway terminal in the Pelion web Portal:

-   * Pass the command line parameter `-V 42fa7b48-1a65-43aa-890f-8c704daade54` to the manifest-tool while generating `update_default_resources.c`, and
+   - Pass the command-line parameter `-V 42fa7b48-1a65-43aa-890f-8c704daade54` to the manifest-tool while generating `update_default_resources.c`.
-   * Also by default the features are not enabled in your Pelion web Portal account.
-Please reach out to service continuity team at ARM to request them to enable Edge Gateway features in your account.
+   - Contact the service continuity team at Arm to request they enable Edge gateway features in your Pelion web Portal account.
+By default, the features are not enabled.

 ## Quick start